Potential Digestive Tract Problems Caused by Antibiotics

 - quinolones such as ciprofloxacin (Cipro) and levofloxacin (Levaquin)

 Antibiotic-associated diarrhea (AAD) involves occasional loose stools or mild diarrhea for several days.
-The problem typically begins five to 10 days after starting an antibiotic; however, in 25 to 40% of cases, symptoms don't appear until up to 10 weeks after treatment ends.
+The problem typically begins five to 10 days after starting an antibiotic; however, in 25 to 40 percent of cases, symptoms don't appear until up to 10 weeks after treatment ends.
 Most cases of AAD do not require treatment and will resolve on their own within two weeks after finishing an antibiotic.

 If you experience diarrhea, be sure to stay hydrated by drinking plenty of liquids such as soft drinks, sports drinks, broth, or oral rehydration solutions.
 Until the problem resolves, avoid dairy products, wheat flour (such as bread, pasta, and pizza) and high-fiber foods.
 Also, avoid antidiarrheal medications like loperamide (Imodium)—your body is trying to rid itself of the bad bacteria, and you don't want to slow down this process.